Graylog2/documentation/pages/searching/time_frame_selector.rst

 * "yesterday midnight +0200 to today midnight +0200" searches between yesterday midnight and today midnight in timezone +0200 - will be 22:00 in UTC

 The time frame is parsed using the `natty natural language parser <http://natty.joestelmach.com/>`_.
 Please consult its documentation for details.

+If you know you are only interested in messages of the last hour, only search in that time frame.
+This will make Graylog search in :doc:`relevant indices </pages/configuration/index_model>` only and greatly reduce system load and required resources.